TileDB-Inc/TileDB-CF-Py/tiledb-cf-spec.md

 ### Simple CF Dataspace

 A simple CF dataspace is a direct implementation of the NetCDF data model in TileDB.
-It follows the same rules as a CF dataspace along with the following requirement:
+It follows the same rules as a CF dataspace along with the following requirements:

 #### Additional Requirements for Dimensions